Fenchel Duality and a Separation Theorem on Hadamard Manifolds: Fenchel Conjugate on Hadamard Manifolds

 where the last equality follows from \eqref{eq:redundancy_in_the_conjugate_on_Rn}.
 Since $F^*(0,\xi)$ coincides with the classical definition of the Fenchel conjugate of $F$, we can indeed conclude that \cref{theo:subgrad-conj} generalizes \cref{thm:Classical_characterization_subdifferential} with $\cX = \R^n$ to the Riemannian case. \end{remark}

 The following result shows that, under certain conditions, a function $F \colon \cM \to \eR$ is bounded from below by a particular continuous function.
 This function depends on the metric of $\cM$ and, in the Euclidean case, it is an affine function.
-A version of this result in Euclidean spaces can be found in \cite[Thm.~2.2.6]{Zalinescu:2002:1}.
+A version of this result in Euclidean spaces, whose proof we are following, can be found in \cite[Thm.~2.2.6]{Zalinescu:2002:1}.

 \begin{lemma} Let $F \colon \cM \to \eR$ be a proper lsc convex function and $p \in \dom F$.
 Then there exist $q \in \dom F$, $\alpha \in \R$ and $\lambda > 0$ such that

 \end{lemma} \begin{proof} First take $s < F(p)$, \ie, $(p,s) \not \in \epi F$.
 Since $F$ is a proper lsc convex function, applying \cref{coro:ineq.proj} we conclude that there exist $(\hat p,\hat s) \in \epi F$ such that